oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 - Manually adding accounts at scale

 SCIM, the System for Cross-domain Identity Management, is an open standard which addresses those problems.
 SCIM:
-- Provides near-instant updates to the downstream system whenever someone joins, moves inside of, or leaves a company
+- Provides near-instant updates to the SaaS app whenever someone joins, moves inside of, or leaves a company
 - Allows management of user identities in cloud-based applications and services - i.e., you will have awareness of your users' up-to-date information
 - Enables automated control of user lifecycle (governance): provisioning (joiner), synchronizing user changes (movers), and de-provisioning (leaver) between identity providers (IdPs) and service providers (SPs)
 - Promotes interoperability via an open standard, which means allowing systems to exchange and make use of info being shared, e.g., I have worked with partners who have used SCIM as a solution to role-based access to resources